NativeScript/plugins/packages/contacts/README.md

 ### Known Labels (for Urls, Addresses and Phones)

-The following constants are exposed from the plugin in the `KnownLabel` structure.
-See details bellow for what types and on what platform they are supported
+The plugin exposes the following labels via the `KnownLabel` object to be used for the contact data.

 - **HOME**
   iOS - _phone, email, postal, url_